Help us make a difference at our annual clean-up of Southwick Beach

 Cicero, NY 13212

-The mosquitoes probably won't bother us on our walk through this unique wetland habitat that supports a variety of wildlife, including populations of endangered species such as the short eared owl.
+Join us for a walk through this unique wetland habitat that supports a variety of wildlife, including populations of endangered species such as the short eared owl.
+Rubber boots are recommended.

 Winter Robins at the Rand Tract